About the Module

 What you'll learn

-- How to plan your time & get admin help
+- How to track & manage your time

 About the Speaker

 Tips.
-You can use this business foundation template to see examples, calculate your numbers and fill in the result.
+You can use this freelance work plan template to fill in your answers if you like.

 DON'T FORGET TO: